Offset agreement: Belgium

 A Royal Decree (6/2/1997, and modified-6/12/2001) is the legal foundation of the Belgian Industrial Benefits Program.
 The program is directed by Ministry of Economic Affairs (Industrial Benefits in the Field of Defense Procuremen).t The threshold value is usually 11 million euro, but it is lower if it is not a public and open tender.
 The minimum required offset is 100%.
 Multipliers are not specified.
 The focus is on high technology and new or additional business flow.
 The Belgian offset guidelines are very sophisticated.
 One of the most important and explicit points is the so-called "newness aspect:" offsets, such export assistance, "must create unambiguously a new or additional business flow in export" for Belgian companies.
 Belgium distinguishes three forms of offsets: direct, semi-direct, and indirect.
 Belgium has a specific problem with the Industrial Benefit Programme, related to the de facto split of the country into Wallonia and Flanders.
 Belgian offset program is more meticulous than other European countries, but Belgian citizenry is aware that paying for offsets, instead of getting weapons at off-the-shelf price, implies not-so-transparent transfers of taxpayers' money to designated Belgian companies through political decisions.
 One can rightly consider such offset-transfer as confidential state subsidy.
 Flemish parties claim that subsidies to Wallonia cost proportionally more than the price West Germany paid for East Germany.
 The subsidies/offset issue was particularly acute in the repartition of direct and indirect industrial benefits for one of the recent acquisition with offsets: 242 Mowag Piranha for the Belgian Army from General Dynamics, over 700 M Euro.
 One of the controversial offsets connected with the Piranha III is a direct offset for the Piranha III co-production, and the disputed choice of a 90mm gun (produced by a Wallonian company) instead of 105mm NATO standard cannon.

 Brazil

-Brazilian offset policy was formally implemented in 1990.
+Brazilian offset policy was formally implemented by the Brazilian Air Force in 1990.
 However, the practice had already been used constantly at least from 1975.
-The Brazilian Mod updated its offset policy in 2018 (Resolution 61/GM-MD) when a new threshold of US$50 million was established.
+The Brazilian Mod updated its offset policy in 2018 (Resolution 61/GM-MD) when a new threshold of US$50 million was established, minor updates followed in 2021.
+The last update was made in 2023, by Resolution MD n°3.990.
 Deriving from the MD policy, Air Force, Navy, and Army have separate specific offset guidelines.
 The total offset request is 100% whenever possible.
 Multipliers are usually between 1 and 4, exceptionally 5.
 Brazilian offset policy emphasizes technological development of its defense industry, especially aerospace, through mainly technology transfers and training.